 Union Minister launches 'Bhabiji' papad, claims it develops COVID-19 antibody

-New Delhi, July 24: Union Minister for State (MoS) Arjun Ram Meghwal has launched 'papad' or poppadom brand named 'Bhabiji' amid covid-19 pandemic claiming that it contains ingredients that help develop antibodies against the fatal virus.
+New Delhi, July 24: Union Minister for State (MoS) Arjun Ram Meghwal has launched 'papad' or poppadom, brand named 'Bhabiji' amid COVID-19 pandemic claiming that it contains ingredients that help develop antibodies against the fatal virus.

-At a time when the government is asking citizens to ensure to not to fall for any misinformation, Meghwal's claim seems ironic.
+At a time when the government is asking citizens to ensure not to fall for any misinformation, Meghwal's claim seems ironic.

-In the video, Meghwal, who is the minister of state (MoS) for water resources, river development and Ganga rejuvenation and Parliamentary Affairs and also the sitting Bharatiya Janata Party (BJP) Member of Parliament (MP) from Bikaner, Rajasthan, is seen promoting a packet of 'Bhabhiji' brand of papad.
+In the video, Meghwal, who is the minister of state (MoS) for water resources, river development and Ganga rejuvenation and Parliamentary Affairs and also the sitting Bharatiya Janata Party (BJP) Member of Parliament (MP) from Bikaner, Rajasthan, is seen promoting a packet of 'Bhabiji' brand of papad.

 Scientists develop safe, rapid COVID-19 antibody test

-In a video that has gone viral on social media platforms, the minister can be heard claiming that Bhabhiji papad contains ingredients that help developing antibodies against the coroavirus.
+In a video that has gone viral on social media platforms, the minister can be heard claiming that Bhabhiji papad contains ingredients that help developing antibodies against the coronavirus.

-"Under the Atmanirbhar Bharat, a manufacturer has produced produced papad with the name 'Bhabhi ji papad' and it will be very helpful in fighting Coronavirus.
+"Under the Atmanirbhar Bharat, a manufacturer has produced papad with the name 'Bhabhi ji papad' and it will be very helpful in fighting Coronavirus.
 My best wishes to them and I hope they will succeed."

 The video surfaced on Friday and went viral on social media.